-She died in the fall of her 38th year, just after the leaves of Quebec turned colour then fell.
-The vibrant red of the maples formed a backdrop for the yellow leaves of the birch trees and the oranges of the oaks.
+The final days of her pregnancy took place as the vibrant red of the maples formed a backdrop for the yellow leaves of the birch trees and the oranges of the oaks.
 She died as the leaves turned brown and fell.

-Louise Thérèse’s first son, baby Joseph died only a few weeks after he was born.
+Louise Thérèse Lareau and her husband lost their son, baby Joseph died only a few weeks after he was born.

-Her next eldest child, a daughter named Marie-Reine, died in February, 1784, a week after she celebrated her eighth birthday in February, 1784.
+They also lost their eldest child, a daughter named Marie-Reine, a week after celebrating her eighth birthday in February, 1784.
 The month before, Louise Thérèse and her husband Joseph celebrated their ninth wedding anniversary.
-She was the eldest of four children then, and one imagines that it was her responsibility to take care of the baby, Marie-Anne.
+They had had four children then, Marie-Reine, Josephe-Angelique, Marie-Thérèse and the baby, Marie-Anne.
 The eldest, Marie-Reine, took care of the baby, who celebrated her first Christmas just two months earlier.

 The family of six became a family of four: Louise Thérèse and her husband Joseph with their two daughters Josephe-Angelique and Marie-Thérèse.